-If an exemption has been granted, it will be required to be attached to the lease, and will only be granted for a specific timeframe.
+If an exemption is granted, it must be attached to the lease, and will only be granted for a specific timeframe.

 The Commissioner will allow a tenant to make an application at any time to have the exemption removed if they feel the property no longer meets the intent of the minimum standard.
 For example, if a building development takes place near the isolated property and privacy becomes an issue, or the lifestyle village no longer offers cooked meals).

 How to apply for an exemption to a minimum standard

-If you wish to apply for your property to be exempt from having to meet a minimum standard, you should apply in writing to the Residential Tenancy Commissioner via email or post (see Contact us).
+You can apply for your property to be exempt from having to meet a minimum standard.
+Apply in writing to the Residential Tenancy Commissioner via email or post (see Contact us).

 - the property address

 - the minimum standard you seek exemption from

 - reasons for the exemption – particular aspects of the property that mean the minimum standard is met without having the requirements specified in the Act (see Minimum Standards)